 Common Types of Securities Fraud

-A Securities Attorney Can Help You Combat Fraud Matters
+A Securities Fraud Attorney Can Help You Combat Fraud Matters

 Securities laws protect investors from losses suffered due to fraud and promote the efficient allocation of capital and the proper functioning of the economy.
 For more than 25 years, Glancy Prongay & Murray LLP has tenaciously represented investors in complex securities fraud cases against some of the world’s largest companies.
 Our firm has recovered billions of dollars for institutional and individual investors.
-When you work with a securities attorney at GPM, we will help you do the same.
+When you work with a securities fraud attorney at GPM, we will help you do the same.

 How Our Firm Fights Fraud Claims

-The attorneys at Glancy Prongay & Murray are highly experienced in investigating securities fraud schemes and holding those responsible accountable to investors.
+The litigation attorneys at Glancy Prongay & Murray are highly experienced in investigating securities fraud schemes and holding those responsible accountable to investors.